Ashok0/EnderalVR/README.md

 		* DynDOLOD.esp (Generated with the DynDOLOD utility and should be placed near the bottom)
 		* Synthesis.esp (Generated with the Synthesis utility and should be placed beneath DynDOLOD)

-17. Select Tools > Tool Plugin > INI Editor to tweak your Enderal VR settings via that game's INI files.
+16. Select Tools > Tool Plugin > INI Editor to tweak your Enderal VR settings via that game's INI files.
 (These values are already tweaked for VR.)
-18. Configure your mod loadout:
+17. Configure your mod loadout:
 	* Disable "Dear Diary VR" if you prefer to use the vanilla SkyUI menu.
+(Dear Diary must be disabled to use SkyUI's new Highlight and Search features)
 	* Disable "Smaller HUD for VR Larger Text Patch" if you wish to decrease the size of the in-game text.
+	* Disable "Path of the Prophet (No Floating Quest Marker)" if you wish to play with floating quest markers.
-	* Enable "VRIK Rift-Index-WMR Controller Bindings" if using the Valve Index.
+	* Enable "VRIK Rift-Index-WMR Controller Bindings" if using the Rift, Valve Index, or WMR headset.
 	* Enable "High Poly Project" for higher polygon objects.
 Improves visuals but may cause minor graphical glitches.
 	* Disable "Caliente's Beautiful Bodies Enhancer -CBBE-" if you prefer vanilla bodies.
 Pre-configured as Vanilla NeverNude.
 	* Disable "Bijin Skin UNP and CBBE" if you prefer vanilla skin.
 	* Enable "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
+	* Disable "VR FPS Stabilizer" to enable TAA effects.
+By default, the console features of this mod are used to disable all TAA effects.
+This removes TAA blur but creates shimmering foliage.
+(TAA effects must be disabled via "VR FPS Stabilizer" tweaks.
+TAA should not be disabled in-game as TAA must be active for the menu artwork to display properly.)
 	* Enable "Replace spiders with wolfs and bears" if you have arachnophobia!
+	* Enable "DynDOLOD_Output_PERFORMANCE" OR "DynDOLOD_Output_QUALITY".
+Select only one.
+The PERFORMANCE version uses "billboard1" trees for LOD4 for optimal performance.
+The QUALITY version uses "level0" trees for LOD4.
+This will greatly improve tree LODs but results in -10fps in large open areas on an RTX 3070.
+The PERFORMANCE version is enabled by default.
-19. (Optional) You can optimize your VR performance by installing either [OpenVR FSR](https://github.com/fholger/openvr_fsr) (Compatible with all headsets) or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only) to your Skyrim VR installation folder.
+18. (Optional) You can optimize your VR performance by installing either [OpenVR FSR](https://github.com/fholger/openvr_fsr) (Compatible with all headsets) or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only) to your Skyrim VR installation folder.
 Backup and overwrite the existing DLL file in your Skyrim VR folder.
 	* OpenComposite improves framerates by launching Enderal VR directly through the Oculus runtime and eliminating overhead from Steam VR.
-20. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
+19. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
 	* You can optionally click "Shortcut" underneath "Run" to create a shortcut for launching Enderal VR directly from the Windows desktop!